 Love bromes?
 Be sure to include Guzmania 'Scarlet Star' among your tropical exotic flowers.

-Thickly leaved vines cover hoya plant, with clusters of blooms showing up in summer that are wonderfully fragrant.
+Thickly leaved vines make up the hoya plant, with clusters of blooms showing up in summer that are wonderfully fragrant.
 Also called wax plant for its waxy-looking flowers, this tropical beauty is fast becoming a favorite flowering house plant.
 It's easy to see why.

 Discover more perennial flowering vines you can grow indoors, plus a few for your sunny patio.
 Train them to climb a support and you'll add a whole new dimension to your indoor garden.